Dan2D/1920s-Murder-Mystery-Party/README.md

-Dynamic site built with React
+SPA site built with React.js

 ## Visiting the Site